LeifAnderssonLab/Epaulette_shark_mutation_rate/README.md

 The pipeline was run on Linux computing resources at Uppsala Multidisciplinary Center for Advanced Computational Science (UPPMAX) with jobs submitted using a slurm job scheduling system.
 This script requires a single GATK BP-RESOLUTION VCF file as input.
 Scripts may require some editing to run on a different computing resource.
 Nonetheless, scripts should be run in the following order:

 1. Apply hard filters (apply_hard_filters.sh): Extract biallelic and monomorphic sites, remove genotypes with GQ < 20, remove sites within repeat reions or regions of low Mappability, remove sites with missing parental genotypes.
-2. Define in-house filters (identify_high_conf_heterozygotes.sh): Identify high confidence heterozygous sites and use these to define quality filter cut-offs.
+2. Identify high confidence heterozygous sites (identify_high_conf_heterozygotes.sh): Identify high confidence heterozygous sites to be used to define quality filter cut-offs.
-3. Apply in-house filters (apply_in-house_filters.sh): Apply in-house filters and identify putative de novo mutations.
+3. Apply in-house filters (apply_in-house_filters.sh): Define and apply in-house filters and identify putative de novo mutations.
 4. Apply secondary genotype calling (secondary_genotyping.sh): Perform secondary genotype calling at putative mutations using bcftools mpileup and call.
 Only putative mutations where GATK and bcftools genotypes match are considered true candidate de novo mutations.

 ## Requirements